 This article provides suggestions for troubleshooting problems with CrashPlan User Directory Sync.

-Use the CrashPlan app in Azure AD for provisioning
+Use the CrashPlan app in Entra ID for provisioning

-If you use Active Directory as your directory service, you should use the CrashPlan app in Azure AD to provision users to CrashPlan instead of CrashPlan User Directory Sync.
-For more information, see How to provision users to CrashPlan from Azure AD.
+If you use Entra ID (formerly Azure AD) as your directory service, you should use the CrashPlan app in Entra ID to provision users to CrashPlan instead of CrashPlan User Directory Sync.
+For more information, see How to provision users to CrashPlan from Entra ID.

-- If you need help with CrashPlan User Directory Sync, contact our Customer Champions for support, or contact your Customer Success Manager (CSM) to engage the Professional Services team.
+- If you need help with CrashPlan User Directory Sync, contact our technical support team, or contact your Customer Success Manager (CSM) to engage the Professional Services team.

 - To perform troubleshooting as described in this article, you must be authorized to access and manage the directory service used at your company (for example, Active Directory).